VisheshGrg/Camp-neer-Project/README.md

 # Yelp-Camp-Project

-A full stack website(yelp-styled webiste for campsites) where users can view campgrounds, give reviews, edit his/her review and even make campgrounds.
-In order to do this, the user must have an account.
+A full-stack website similar to Yelp for campsites where users can view campgrounds, leave reviews, edit their reviews, and even add new campgrounds.
+To access these features, users must create an account.

 ## Tech Stack used: